-The major thing you should do is plan on not living past 40, and you can retire at 35 no problem.
-In fact you might be able to retire at 32.
-OK, so that is me being a snarky-pants on that one; however, the idea might be that you “retire” at 35 and then go back to work at “40,” sort of a change of career concept.
+The primary thing you should do is plan on not living past 40, and you can retire at 35 no problem.
+You might be able to retire at 32.
+OK, that is me being a snarky-pants on that one; however, the idea might be that you “retire” at 35 and then go back to work at “40,” sort of a change of career concept.

 The concept of a mid-life career change has worked very well for many associates and friends.
 If at age 35 you decide you don’t want to be a “grunt programmer” and go back to school to become a Lawyer or Doctor, you have retired from your old career but are “reborn” in your new job.
 This is not FIRE.
 Does that seem to imply you stop working?

 Another great idea is to plan on winning the lottery at 35.
 Then you can retire for sure.
-However, you may end up going back to work again at 40, since if you buy lottery tickets, you most likely will blow most of that money as well.
+However, you may end up returning to work at 40, since if you buy lottery tickets, you most likely will blow most of that money as well.

 Why Retire at 35 ?

-Who wants to completely retire at 35?
+Who wants to retire at 35 completely?
 Is FIRE a believable idea?

 Retiring that early sounds like a dream, but definitely doable in the finance realm.
 In fact I’ve known a Canadian investor that retired at 28 through effective stock investing and real estate.
 He knew how to beat recessions, inflation and uncertain market conditions, but he worked like a dog in his twenties.
 That is the flipside.
 Some would rather take the time to fully enjoy their youth.

 Nothing wrong with enjoying your 40’s as well!